LouiSimone Guirandou Gallery has reinstated “Découvertes“, its exhibition dedicated to showcasing artists on the world stage until September 3, 2022.

 The fourth edition of the exhibition “Découvertes“, which focuses on youth, will bring together the worlds of six specialists on the walls of the gallery in Abidjan.

 We will find the artists Aïssatou Ciss, Théophany Adoh, Aude Guirauden, Ibn Cheickh Sallah Diebkile, Wanger Ayu and Stéphane Cuxac.
-Each of them will send, with their particular reason, their ontological vision of the world, of what connects people to their field, to their set of experiences and thus to their identity.
+The “Découvertes” exhibition will allow each of them to communicate, with their particular reason, their ontological vision of the world, what connects people to their field, their set of experiences and therefore their identity.

 They use photography, painting, drawing, assemblage and come from Senegal, Ivory Coast, France and Nigeria… The diversity of the starting points of these artists and the mediums they use seems significant of the richness of contemporary manifestations that this new artistic era conveys.

-The artists Aïssatou Ciss, Théophany Adoh, Aude Guirauden, Ibn Cheickh Sallah Diebkile, Wanger Ayu, Stéphane Cuxac with their varied universes and backgrounds, offer us a glimpse of a piece of the emerging scene in Africa, of its audacity and its desires.
+The artists Aïssatou Ciss, Théophany Adoh, Aude Guirauden, Ibn Cheickh Sallah Diebkile, Wanger Ayu, Stéphane Cuxac, the fourth edition of the “Découvertes” exhibition offers us a glimpse of the emerging African scene, its audacity and its desires.

 Born in Senegal, the photographer Aïssatou Ciss lives and works between the island of Gorée and Dakar.
 She discovered photography through the Rencontres Internationales d’Art Contemporain coordinated by LES ATELIERS SAHM, in Brazzaville.

 The themes of identity, transmission and strength are essential in her work.
 She has fun capturing her terroir, making the viewer take a step back and notice snapshots of life.